True and the Rainbow Kingdom: Awards and nominations

-Merchandises and other media
+Merchandise and other media

 As announced in February 2017, Home Plate Entertainment has appointed Brand Central in Los Angeles as the licensing agent of True and the Rainbow Kingdom.
 In August 2017, it was announced that Toy State has become the master toy licensee of the property, with first products to be released in fall 2018.
 In May 2018 announcement, more licensees, as brokered by Brand Central, were added.
 One of the newly named license holders was Chouette, which was given master publishing rights.
 The announcement stated that the products would be launched in fall 2018 in the United States, and in 2019 the rest of the world.